AntonioLabinjan/Distributed-CV-attendance-work_in_progress/README.md

-Should add image segmentation to remove background "noise"

 # Distributed Face Recognition System (CLIP + FAISS)

 This repository contains a scalable system for distributed face recognition using multiple client nodes and a central server.
 Each node extracts face embeddings using a CLIP model and sends them to the server, which handles classification and logging using a FAISS index of known faces.